Building a Sustainable Future for Appalachian Governance

 Based on these findings, UT students conducted a trends analysis for each of the five ARC subregions.
 Using case study communities from each subregion, the students identified current and future opportunities and concerns for these areas.
 Students then developed three future scenarios for each subregion (light, dark, and status quo), identified subregional priorities, and developed recommendations to improve rural governance, address possible or emerging issues, and create opportunities for economic growth.

-Rachel Tuck, Jessica Moe, Chris Barber, Blake Giles, Kevin Judge
+Student Participants: Rachel Tuck, Jessica Moe, Chris Barber, Blake Giles, Kevin Judge

 Faculty: Tim Ezzell, Bruce Tonn